Section 4 – Health, Seniors and Caregivers

 Remember to include premiums paid to a private health services plan by you or your spouse and your employer (for Quebec purposes only in the latter case) as medical expenses (see Section V).

-Certain costs related to the use of reproductive technologies, such as prescription drugs, including the cost of prescribed fertility medication are eligible expenses for the medical expense tax credit.
-In-vitro fertilization procedures and associated expenses, where the procedures are medically indicated because an individual has an existing illness or condition are also recognized as eligible expenses under the credit.
+Certain costs related to the use of reproductive technologies, amounts paid for prescription drugs, including the cost of prescribed fertility medication are eligible expenses for the medical expense tax credit.
+In-vitro fertilization procedures and associated expenses are also eligible expenses, even if the procedures are not medically indicated due to a medical condition of infertility3.

-In Quebec, costs related to a fertility treatment may give entitlement to a refundable tax credit (see Section II).
+In Quebec, costs related to a fertility treatment may give entitlement to refundable tax credit for infertility treatment (see Section II) in which case they will not qualify for the medical expenses tax credit.

 In Quebec, there is no maximum for medical expenses incurred for a dependent and taxpayers are not required to take account of the net income of a dependent, for the purposes of the minimum expense threshold, in respect of whom a medical expense credit is being claimed.

-An adult may claim a refundable credit for medical expenses if he/she is also claiming the non-refundable credit for medical expenses or the disability supports deduction and if his/her earned income is at least $3,566 ($3,030 in Quebec).
-The maximum credit is $1,222 ($1,185 in Quebec) and is reduced when net family income exceeds $27,044 ($22,910 in Quebec).4
+An adult may claim a refundable credit for medical expenses if he/she is also claiming the non-refundable credit for medical expenses or the disability supports deduction and if his/her earned income is at least $3,751 ($3,175 in Quebec).
+The maximum credit is $1,285 ($1,241 in Quebec) and is reduced when net family income exceeds $28,446 ($24,000 in Quebec)5.

 Quebec offers a non-refundable medical credit for travel and accommodation costs paid to obtain medical care not available in the area where the taxpayer or the dependent lives.
 The care must be obtained in a location at least 200 kilometres from the patient’s residence.
 Moving expenses incurred to move to a location in Quebec that is within 80 kilometres of the health care establishment also qualify for this special medical credit if the treatment will last at least six months and equivalent medical care is not available at least 200 kilometres from the former residence.
 While these expenses could also be claimed as medical expenses, there is no 3% minimum expense threshold as there is for the medical expense credit.